 Today’s PR professionals use a suite of communications and marketing disciplines to provide critical insights, develop differentiated positioning, and deliver an organization’s message across multiple channels.

-The more traditional PR abilities that are normally required include: reputation and crisis management, media relations, writing news releases, running press conferences, obtaining media interviews, media training, and working as a business spokesperson.
+The more traditional PR abilities that are normally require include: reputation and crisis management, media relations, writing news releases, running press conferences, obtaining media interviews, media training, and working as a business spokesperson.

 Communication campaigns are more clearly monitored and related to business outcomes due to the spread of technology, increase in social media, and sophistication of digital technologies.
 This creates additional opportunities for public relations experts.
 Many public relations professionals have added brand journalism, integrated marketing communications, analytics, and sophisticated community management systems to their work descriptions.